 If you enter an incorrect PIN, the message, "Wrong PIN" appears.
-After three incorrect attempts, even if you turn off the phone and turn it on again the SIM card PIN is bl phone and turn it on again, the SIM card PIN is blocked.
+After three incorrect attempts, even if you turn off the phone and turn it on again, the SIM card PIN is blocked.
 If this happens, see "Unblocking the PIN" on page 19.